 Request the authorization server framework to verify the authorization information in the specified request in rdata.
+If status_code is not NULL, it will be filled with suitable status for the response (401/407/etc.).

 This function will return PJ_SUCCESS if the authorization information found in the request can be accepted, or the following error when authorization failed:

-- PJSIP_EAUTHACCNOTFOUND or PJSIP_EAUTHACCDISABLED are the error codes returned by the lookup function. - PJSIP EAUTHINVALIDREALM: invalid realm, - PJSIP EAUTHINVALIDDIGEST: invalid digest, - o other non-zero values may be returned to indicate system error.
+- PJSIP_EAUTHNOAUTH: no authorization header is specified in the request. - PJSIP_EINVALIDAUTHSCHEME: invalid/unsupported authorization scheme (only digest is supported at present). - PJSIP_EAUTHACCNOTFOUND or PJSIP_EAUTHACCDISABLED are the error codes returned by the lookup function. - PJSIP EAUTHINVALIDDIGEST: invalid digest, - other non-zero values may be returned to indicate system error.